yonglin-wang/grades_out/README.md

 ```

 ### Solution
-Instead of a fancy word processor, do the pasting and saving of the non-ascii character in a simpler program (e.g. TextEdit, Aquamacs, or vim if you may).
+Instead of a fancy word processor, do the pasting and saving of the non-ascii character to ```conv/latte_grading_conversion.csv``` in a simpler program (e.g. TextEdit, Aquamacs, or vim if you may).
 Saving the .csv file there can allow the encoding to be recognizable by Python for most of the time.

 ## Students with Same LATTE name
 Not yet tested.
 The solution largely depends on how LATTE handles it in the folder name.
 Currently, the program is designed to error out in this situation, before generating any reports in any student's folder.